livekit/livekit/deploy/README.md

 # LiveKit Server Deployment

 This document covers setting up LiveKit server.
-You should already have a LiveKit server config.yaml file, with a valid self-generated API key by following the instructions in top level [README.md](https://github.com/livekit/livekit-server/blob/master/README.md).
+You should already have a LiveKit server config.yaml file, with a valid self-generated API key by following the instructions in the top level [README.md](https://github.com/livekit/livekit-server/blob/master/README.md).
 If you need SSL termination, you will also need an SSL certificate and key.

 ## Deployment
 You have the choice of deploying LiveKit using [Cloud Init](#cloud-init) or with a [Custom Built Cloud Image](#custom-built-cloud-image).
 If you prefer to deploy LiveKit on Kubernetes, see https://github.com/livekit/livekit-helm instead.

 ### Cloud Init
-You can deploy a LiveKit server using a vanilla Linux image and [Cloud Init](#cloud-init) configuration file.
+You can deploy a LiveKit server using a vanilla Linux image and Cloud Init configuration file.

 #### AWS EC2